anastasiuspernat/GNews-EMURGO/README.md

 # GNews API
 This is a simple API that interacts with the GNews API for fetching news articles.
 Features:
-1) Node.js server that uses `express` to serve pages, `axios` to fetch data from GNews API and `node-cache` to cache requests
+1) Node.js/Javascript server that uses `express` to serve pages, `axios` to fetch data from GNews API and `node-cache` to cache requests
 2) It parses errors from the GNews API and displays them to user along with 500 HTTP status code
 3) RESTful API (see docs on the endpoints below)
 4) API Docs
 5) Basic unit testing with Jest
 6) Github workflow integration with unit tests for commit validation
+7) A PHP example of the same API

 # Installation
 To install the project dependencies, run the following command: